Andry-RALAMBOMANANTSOA/instrument/README.md

 ### Starting the Server

-Ensure you have the required environment variables and market configurations set up in the `.env` file and `marketcg.json` file before running the server.
+Ensure you have the required environment variables and market configurations set up in the `.env` file, `marketcg.json` and others market configuration file before running the server.

 ```bash
 cargo run --release